fattahzulikram/WOA7015-Alternative-Assessment/README.md

 - **Exact Match**: Achieves 75.54% test set exact match accuracy, which falls short of the baseline.
 - **Semantic Understanding**: The high BERTScore (97%) indicates semantically correct answers even though the answers may not match with the dataset answers.
 - **Struggle with Spatial Reasonings**: The model struggled with spatial reasoning (left vs right, upper vs lower).
-- **Open-Ended Answer Issues**: Had cases where the order of the answers were not the same as the dataset, or missed punctuations, or generated ``x - ray'' where  the dataset says ``x-ray''.
+- **Open-Ended Answer Issues**: Had cases where the order of the answers were not the same as the dataset, or missed punctuations, or generated 'x - ray' where the ground-truth answer is 'x-ray'.

 ## Requirements